briandconnelly/BEACONToolkit/csv/doc/csv.md

     mywriter.writerow(data)

-As a complete example of using the `csv` module, let's use the `avida_reactions.csv` dataset, which contains the total number of times that each of nine reactions has been completed over the last 100 updates.
+As a complete example of using the `csv` module, let's use the `avida_reactions.csv` data set, which contains the total number of times that each of nine reactions has been completed over the last 100 updates.
 For each record, we will add a new column that contains the total number of reactions completed in that period of time, and a column that indicates the change in reactions completed from the previous period of time.
-We will save the new dataset as `avida_reactions_modified.csv`.
+We will save the new dat aset as `avida_reactions_modified.csv`.

     import csv
     import re